70 Best 3D Printing Ideas for the Classroom

 Warm up the printer!

-3d printed ideas feature
+3d printing ideas feature

 There’s something extra special about witnessing awe-inspired students as they eagerly watch their 3D printing creations take shape.
 With countless opportunities to design creative learning experiences and develop critical thinking skills, 3D printers are an innovative tech tool that can be used to teach just about any subject.
 But with so many possibilities available in the world of 3D printing, finding ideas that work with your educational objectives can seem overwhelming.
 Fear not—we’ve got you covered!
 Read on to discover 70 incredible 3D printing ideas you should try with your students.